alanperezse/Connect-4/README.md

 # Connect-4 Server
 This Connect 4 web client is meant to be used in conjunction with the Connect 4 client made with Dart, also found on my github on its own repository.

+This particular server specifies a board of width 7, and a height of 6.
+The strategies available to the player are Smart and Random.

+A winner will be declared when 4 slots of the same player are placed adjacently (horizontally, vertically, or diagonally).

+A tie will be declared when the board is full.

 ### PHP Scripts:
 The PHP scripts can be run on a server, which must contain a writable directory where files will be created for every individual game.
 For testing the php on a local machine, we can simply do: